M. T. Vasudevan Nair: Literary style and themes

 It was in the sixties that MT rose to prominence as a writer.
 The phase of social realism had come to an end.
 In his opinion, class-war the ideal which had inspired the writers belonging to the preceding generation had almost lost its relevance by the time he entered the literary career.
 The prominent Malayalam writers of the pre-independence phase—Thakazhi, Vallathol and Kesavadev—were all stimulated by the progressive leftist ideals.
 They focussed their attention on social conflict as the theme for their writings—Conflict between capital and labour, between the landlord and the tenant, between the oppressor and the oppressed.
 MT felt that this theme of conflict was an outdated phenomenon in the context of present Kerala.
 The protagonists of MT are men out of society and at war with themselves, a sharp contrast to the heroes of Kesavadev or Thakazhi who fight a losing war against the hostile forces in the society.
-MT, in spite of his broad and deep sympathy for the marginalized, doesn't identify himself with any particular political ideology or movement.
+MT, in spite of his broad and deep sympathy for the marginalised, doesn't identify himself with any particular political ideology or movement.